 - 5-day battery life

-- Option to wear band on your wrist or different ways on your arm
+- Option to wear band on your wrist, arm, or in Whoop apparel

 - No interface on band